spigradle/spigradle/README.md

 }
 ```

-The Spigradle will find your main class that extends JavaPlugin and generate a plugin.yml automatically.
+We don't need to specify a main class that extends JavaPlugin.
+Spigradle will find it and generate a plugin.yml automatically.

-You can also specify your main class manually in spigot {} block.
+You can also specify it manually in spigot {} block.

 ## Requirements